talonhub/community/README.md

 For instance, kubectl commands (kubernetes) aren't relevant to everyone.

+Note also that while some of the command sets associated with these tags are defined in talon files within [tags](https://github.com/talonhub/community/tree/main/tags), others, like git, are defined within [apps](https://github.com/talonhub/community/tree/main/apps).
+Additionally, the commands for tabs are defined in [tabs.talon](https://github.com/talonhub/community/blob/main/core/windows_and_tabs/tabs.talon).

 ### Unix utilities

 If you have a Unix (e.g. OSX) or Linux computer, you can enable support for a number of